Firestone Fieldhouse

-Firestone Fieldhouse is a multipurpose arena located near Malibu, California, on the campus of Pepperdine University.
-It was built in 1973 as the home of the Pepperdine Waves basketball and volleyball teams, who still play at the Fieldhouse today.
+Firestone Fieldhouse is a multi-purpose arena in Malibu, California, on the campus of Pepperdine University.
+It was built in 1973 as the home to the Pepperdine Waves basketball and volleyball teams, who still play at the Fieldhouse today.
 It seats 3,104 for sporting events and up to 5,000 for concerts, graduation ceremonies, and lectures.

 The Fieldhouse was officially dedicated on September 20, 1975, by President Gerald R. Ford.
 A year later, 4,500 fans crowded the Fieldhouse to see Pepperdine defeat the UNLV Runnin' Rebels basketball team by a score of 93–91.
-At over forty years old, the Fieldhouse is the smallest and second-oldest basketball arena in the West Coast Conference.

 The floor at Firestone Fieldhouse, which measures 110 ft by 110 feet (12,100 square feet) has been replaced twice.
 The current floor at the arena is a wooden floor.